 Kyle joined Watsi on December 9th, 2014.
-Five years ago, Kyle became the 858th member to automatically support a new Watsi patient every month.
-Since then, 5,614 more people have become monthly donors!
-Kyle's most recent donation traveled 8,500 miles to support Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.
+Six years ago, Kyle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kyle's most recent donation traveled 1,900 miles to support Emie, a three-year-old girl from Haiti, to fund heart surgery.

 Kyle has funded healthcare for 82 patients in 13 countries.